Corey Haim: Personal and career troubles

-In December 1992, Haim partnered in a lease-option on a 1922 Hancock Park mansion with his business manager, a party promoter named Michael Bass who had served two years in jail after a conviction for fraud.
-The 7000 sqft house was valued at $1.35M.
-Bass rushed through the deal in order to hold a fund-raiser at the house to buy toys for Russian children, later revealed to be a scam.
-Haim lived at the house with Bass and his mother.
-Haim visited Mannheim, Germany, in 1994 to sign a deal with the German record label Edel and recorded an album there.
+In 1994, Haim visited Mannheim, Germany, to sign a deal with the German record label Edel and recorded an album there.
 However, the deal fell through and the album remained unreleased.
 One of the songs, the euro-house influenced "You Give Me Everything", produced by Daniel Schubert and Daniel Gonschorek, was released in 1995 as a 4-track single.
 Over the next two years, Haim released sequels to two of his older films, 1994's Fast Getaway II along with National Lampoon's Last Resort, 1995's Life 101, and Dream a Little Dream 2 with Feldman.
 Haim also unsuccessfully auditioned for the role of Robin in Joel Schumacher's Batman Forever.

 Brooke McCarter managed Haim through the mid-1990s, but, citing drug problems, eventually dropped him.
 In 1996, Haim starred in four more direct-to-video films — Snowboard Academy, Demolition High, Fever Lake and Busted — the last also co-starring and directed by Corey Feldman.
 Feldman was forced to fire Haim after he refused to curtail his drug use and was inconsistent on set, later saying that it was one of the hardest things he ever had to do.
 He had a small role in the television film Merlin: The Quest Begins.
-In 1997, he appeared in Never Too Late and the sequel to Demolition High, titled Demolition University (on which he was credited as an executive producer).
+In 1997, he appeared in Never Too Late and the sequel to Demolition High, titled Demolition University, on which he was credited as an executive producer.